Photo by Xsandra via iStock

 There are also hard-edged ND filters, which have an abrupt transition from the filtered top to the unfiltered bottom.
 These grads are best for landscapes with a definite horizon, like a shot looking out at the ocean.

 For mountains, though, you need that transition to be gradual, which is why a soft-edge grad is the better choice.
-You can see the difference between a hard-edge and a soft-edge grad below:
+You can see the difference between a soft-edge and a hard-edge grad below:

-There are all kinds of options for ND grads out there, but I use NiSi and have done so for quite some time.
+There are all kinds of options for ND grads out there, but I recommend Haida filters.

 Not only are these things well-built and durable, but they don't affect the color of the image so you get true-to-color results.